 to all our members.
 More than 35,000 college coaches actively search NCSA profiles every year looking for athletes to fill their open roster spots.

 Creating a good online presence also means taking a hard look at all your social media accounts and making sure there is no content that may adversely affect your recruiting.

 High production values, music, and graphics are not important.
-Keep in mind, coaches are not seeking out spectacular Sports Center-type plays in game-winning situations.
+Keep in mind that coaches are not seeking out spectacular Sports Center-type plays in game-winning situations.
 They want to see footwork, speed, size, athleticism, game intelligence, and solid fundamentals at your position.

 As you begin your recruiting efforts, you may often hear or read that, “If you’re good enough, coaches will find you.”
 While this is true for some elite athletes, most high school athletes must reach out directly to college coaches to make their presence known.

-Email: is often a great first step.
-Before hitting send, make sure you’ve done your homework about the coach, the school, and the program.
+Email: Before hitting send, make sure you’ve done your homework about the coach, the school, and the program.
 Include your basic athletic information and GPA.
 You should be able to explain why you are interested in the school and how you could contribute to the team.
 You should also include a link to your online profile as well as your best contact information.

 Social media: Some athletes are reaching out and connecting with coaches through social media.
-Only reach out if you are active and monitor the channel (so you don’t miss any messages) and that there is nothing questionable posted in your account.
+Only reach out if you are active and monitor the channel (so you don’t miss any messages) and if there is nothing questionable posted on your account.